 What is Binance Coin or BNB?

 Binance Coin is the native coin of the Binance exchange.
 Its trading sign in cryptocurrency exchanges is BNB.
 At first, BNB was only developed to provide Binance users with some discount in fees, but its functions were gradually broadened.
-BNB was first created as an ERC-20 token on Ethereum, but it later on got transferred to Binance Smart Chain.
+BNB was first created as an ERC-20 token on Ethereum, but it, later on, got transferred to Binance Smart Chain.
 Its ICO started in June 2017 and lasted till July 2017.
 BNB has a supply cap of 200 million units.
 At the time of writing, it is the fifth-largest cryptocurrency by market cap and stands after Bitcoin, Ethereum, Tether, and USD Coin.
 BNB can be traded for all other cryptocurrencies like BTC and ETH.
 It can also be used for trading on Binance, Binance DEX, and projects on Binance Smart Chain.
-Users having BNB can still get some discount on their trades on Binance.
+Users having BNB can still get some discounts on their trades on Binance.

 Who created BNB?
-The history of Binance Coin
+The History of Binance Coin

 Binance Coin was developed by the Binance team, and under the direct control of Changpeng Zhao, Binance’s founder and CEO.
 We mentioned that BNB had an ICO in 2017.
 During this ICO, 100 million units of BNB were sold.
 At that time, BNB’s price was $0.15.
 So, Binance was able to collect 15 million dollars during this ICO.
 35% of this amount was allocated to the required developments, 50% was used for marketing and branding, and the remaining 15% was reserved for emergencies and unpredicted situations.
 Two years later, Binance founded its native blockchain called Binance Chain, and BNB became the native coin of this blockchain.